In this article

 Moderation Management (MM) is an alcohol consumption management program.
-It offers both guidance regarding alcohol consumption and a network of peer support for people interested in changing their drinking behavior.
+It offers guidance regarding alcohol consumption and a peer support network for people interested in changing their drinking behavior.

-Moderation Management was the first moderation-based addiction treatment program and offers assistance to people who struggle with alcohol whether they want to embrace abstinence or moderation and they acknowledge that for many, moderation is more easily achievable than abstinence.
+MM was the first moderation-based alcohol addiction treatment program that offered assistance to people who struggled with alcohol.
+They acknowledge that for many, moderation is more easily achievable than abstinence.

-It offers a supportive environment that encourages members to cut back or stop drinking before an addiction develops or before they have a severe drinking problem.
-It is a nine-step program that offers information, guidelines, exercises, goal-setting assistance, and self-management strategies to help people practice controlled drinking.
+It offers a supportive environment that encourages members to cut back or stop drinking before an addiction or severe drinking problem develops.
+It is a nine-step program that provides the following strategies to help people practice controlled drinking:

 The goal is to help members find balance and moderation in all areas of their life, including alcohol consumption.